msanvido/eng-managers-handbook/people.md

 Startup attrition and tenure at startups is likely in the 2-3 years range (need some more data), but startups that are doing well and growing are more in the 5-7 years.

 Note: Startup years are a bit like dog-years in corporate life: 1 year at a startup can feel like 7 years at a larger company since things move way faster and at an accelerated pace.

-## Agile Methodologies

-Consider implementing or refining Agile practices:

-- Scrum: Sprint planning, daily stand-ups, sprint reviews, and retrospectives.
-- Kanban: Visualizing workflow, limiting work in progress, and continuous delivery.
-- Choose the methodology that best fits your team's needs and company culture.